Scheduled MonumentsEnglandThe Longstone, a part of a cross shaft on Longstone Lane at the junction with Shay's Lane

 What is The Longstone, a part of a cross shaft on Longstone Lane at the junction with Shay's Lane?

-The Longstone is a fragment of a medieval cross shaft located at the junction of Longstone Lane and Shay's Lane in Cheshire, England.
+The Longstone is a fragment of a stone cross shaft located on Longstone Lane at its junction with Shay's Lane in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013475.

 Who is responsible for protecting The Longstone, a part of a cross shaft on Longstone Lane at the junction with Shay's Lane?